Tiger quoll: Conservation status

 The tiger quoll is listed by the IUCN on the Red List of Threatened Species with the status "near threatened".
+As of 2023, since its listing in 2004 under the EPBC Act, the Tasmanian population of Dasyurus maculatus maculatus is regarded as a vulnerable species, while the Queensland population of Dasyurus maculatus gracilis has been listed as endangered since July 2000.
+An estimated 14,000 mature tiger quolls are left in the world, as of 2018.

-The Australian Department of the Environment and Heritage considers the northern subspecies D. m. gracilis as endangered.
-This species is vulnerable to decline because it requires certain climates and habitats, it tends to live in low densities, it is likely to compete with introduced predators and requires much space, and it does not live very long.
+This species is vulnerable to decline because it requires certain climates and habitats, it tends to live in low densities, it is likely to compete with introduced predators (mainly foxes and feral cats) and requires much space, and it does not live very long.
 The biggest threat to the quoll is habitat destruction.
-Humans may directly contribute to quoll deaths through persecution, motor collisions, and 1080 poisoning.
+Humans may directly contribute to quoll deaths through exploitation, motor collisions, and 1080 poisoning.
+An outbreak of disease in the 1900s is cited as another factor.
+Additionally, in south-east Queensland, the quoll's habitat has been reduced to 30% of what it was in previous decades.
+Exposure to introduced species, cleared forest, and farms may lead to high mortality rates.

 Conservationists are using population monitoring and public education to preserve the species and intend to preserve their habitat and minimise the impacts of 1080 baiting.
-Savage River National Park in the Tarkine area of Tasmania is an example of suitable habitat protection.
+Wildlife corridors are being built to ensure the survival of the species, along with the management of introduced canids and felids.